 If the title is un-repairable, then you will not be able to get a new reconstructed title for the vehicle.

 You will also need to provide an Affidavit of Physical Inspection.
-The inspection needs to be performed by a law enforcement officer certified by the Department of Public Safety and Corrections, Office of the State Police, DMV, OMV to conduct inspections of the motor vehicles.
+The inspection is done by a Department of Public Safety and Corrections certified law enforcement officer.
+Along with the Office of the State Police, DMV, and OMV to conduct inspections of the motor vehicles.

 Also, you will have to have a bill of sale for the vehicle, as well as an Application for a Salvage Reconstructed Motor Vehicle.
 The form will include owner information, vehicle information, rebuilder information, a statement of the repairs that shows what was repaired on the vehicle, and a Disclosure of Salvage/Reconstructed/Water Damaged/Hail Damaged.
 If you do not provide this disclosure, they will reject the file.

-A reconstructed parts list is also needed.
-The list should indicate all of the major parts that were used in the reconstruction and includes whether the part was removed from another vehicle, and the VIN of the vehicle if that is case, along with the person from whom you bought the other part, the date of the purchase, and if there were no major component parts used in the rebuild.
+The list should have all of the major parts used in the reconstruction.
+Includes whether the part was removed from another vehicle, and the VIN of the vehicle if that is the case.
+Along with the person from whom you bought the other part and the date of the purchase, and if there were no major component parts used in the rebuild.

-You also have to show a bill of sale for all of the major parts that were used in reconstruction.
+You have to show a bill of sale for all of the major parts used in the reconstruction.
 If a receipt is not available, you will have to submit a notarized affidavit.

 You will also need to submit the application for the title (Form DPSMV 1799), and the fees and taxes.
 You can contact the motor vehicle department to find out the current fees.

 After you have completed all of the processes and provided all of the paperwork, you will then receive a rebuilt title and register the vehicle.
-This will allow you to get the vehicle on the highways again, provided that you have insurance coverage.
+This allows your vehicle on the highways again, provided you have insurance coverage.